 New stricter criteria for interest-only mortgages

-Interest-only mortgages are much riskier than repayment mortgages where you pay off the interest and some of the capital each month guaranteeing that the mortgage will be cleared at the end of the term.
+Interest-only mortgages are much riskier than repayment mortgages.
+With repayment mortgages you pay off the interest and some of the capital each month guaranteeing that the mortgage will be cleared at the end of the term.

 With interest-only mortgages, it’s the savings, investments or other assets you have which will pay off the sum borrowed at the end.
-Your lender will take a view as to whether these look likely to pay off the capital at the end of the mortgage.
+Your lender will take a view about whether these look likely to pay off the capital at the end of the mortgage.

 As a result, many lenders have stopped offering them and others have introduced stricter lending criteria.
 For example some are asking for a 50% deposit (or 50% equity if remortgaging) and expect you to have a large salary.
-In all cases, lenders have to check that you have a credible strategy to repay the loan at the end of the term and, if this involves a savings.
+In all cases, lenders have to check that you have a credible plan to repay the loan at the end of the term.

 Already have an interest-only mortgage?
 Why it’s important to review it now